libertyallenn/abide-hb-meta-lib/README.md

 - `plot_cluster_validation.py` — Creates validation plots showing silhouette scores and gap statistics across k values to help determine optimal cluster solutions.
 - `utils.py` — Helper functions used by the workflows (masking, thresholding, I/O helpers).
 - `kmeans_env.yml` — Conda environment specification for reproducing the analysis environment.
+- `1-run_data-matrix.sh` / `run_data-matrix.sh` — Preprocessing wrapper to create the data matrix (numbered: 1-run_data-matrix.sh).
-- `run_hierarchical.sh` — Shell wrapper for running `hierarchical-workflow.py` on HPC clusters or locally.
+- `2-run_hierarchical.sh` / `run_hierarchical.sh` — Shell wrapper for running `hierarchical-workflow.py` on HPC clusters or locally (numbered: 2-run_hierarchical.sh).
-- `run_plot-validation.sh` — Script to generate cluster validation plots.
+- `3-run_plot-validation.sh` / `run_plot-validation.sh` — Script to generate cluster validation plots (numbered: 3-run_plot-validation.sh).
 - `derivatives/` — Output directory containing results:
   - `hierarchical_clustering/` — Main results directory
     - `k_2/` to `k_8/` — Individual cluster solutions
     - `figures/` — Validation plots and dendrograms
     - `cluster_validation_metrics.csv` — Combined validation metrics DataFrame

-### Legacy Files
-- `kmeans-workflow.py` — Original K-means clustering approach (deprecated in favor of hierarchical clustering)
+### Optional / alternative workflows
+- `kmeans-workflow.py` — Optional K-means clustering workflow.
+This is provided as an alternative to the hierarchical pipeline; use `run_kmeans.sh` to run it.
+It is not part of the numbered wrapper ordering by default.
 - `clustering-workflow.py` — Alternative clustering driver (experimental)

+## Repository structure (quick file map)

+Top-level scripts you'll likely use (numbered wrappers are recommended):

+- `1-run_data-matrix.sh` — Create the preprocessed data matrix (preprocessing; run once).
+- `2-run_hierarchical.sh` — Parallel hierarchical clustering wrapper (recommended for the main pipeline).
+- `3-run_plot-validation.sh` — Generate cluster validation plots from the hierarchical results.
+- `run_kmeans.sh` — Optional: run the K-means workflow (`kmeans-workflow.py`) as a replacement to hierarchical clustering if you prefer that method.

+Notes:
+- Numbered wrappers (1,2,3) are provided for a clear execution order; the original unnumbered scripts are still present for backwards compatibility but the README and workflow now recommend the numbered names.
+- The K-means workflow is optional — if you prefer k-means clustering instead of the hierarchical approach, run `run_kmeans.sh` / `kmeans-workflow.py` and inspect the outputs under `derivatives/k_clustering/`.

 ---